statelyai/xstate/docs/guides/hierarchical.md

 ## Events

 When a simple state does not handle an `event`, that `event` is propagated up to its parent state to be handled.
-In the following example:
+In the following traffic light machine example:

 - the `{ red: 'stop' }` state does _not_ handle the `'TIMER'` event
-- the `'TIMER'` event is sent to the `'red'` parent state, which does handle it.
+- the `'TIMER'` event is sent to the `'red'` parent state, which handles the event.

 ```js
 console.log(lightMachine.transition({ red: 'stop' }, { type: 'TIMER' }).value);